tiffanyiris/raspberryGLAM/README.md

 ##  Kiosk Mode

-See this tutorial [Kiosk Mode](https://pimylifeup.com/raspberry-pi-kiosk/) for a how to write the scripts and adjust your pi settings.
+Based on this tutorial [Kiosk Mode](https://pimylifeup.com/raspberry-pi-kiosk/) for a how to write the scripts and adjust your pi settings.
-Replace the website with 'localhost' to run the localhost website.
+Download the file kiosk.sh to your pi.

 For hosting a website locally:
 ```